 6. Allow the crisps to settle on the baking sheet for about 5 minutes and then transfer them to a serving plate using a spatula.
 Crisps will continue to firm up.

-7. For my dairy-free friends, the recipe works with vegan shreds!
+7. For my dairy-free friends, the recipe does work with most vegan shreds!

 As for the salad I was making, these Parmesan Cheese Crisps made a wonderful topping.
 They would nicely complement many soups too.
-But, they are so pretty and a bit addictive, they proudly stand all alone as a tasty snack.
+But, they are so pretty and a bit addictive that they proudly stand all alone as a tasty and healthy snack.

 - Preheat oven to 375 degrees F.